chandra786000000/DigitRecognition/README.md

 # speech-processing
-Wavelet Transform Based Digit Recognition System
+Wavelet Transform Based Digit Recognition System.
-Built Using PyWavelet
+Built Using PyWavelet.
-It uses energy of signal in small sized frequency bands Such as
+It uses energy of signal in small sized frequency bands Such as.
 0Hz- 500Hz
 500Hz-1000Hz
 1000Hz-1500Hz